vicyap/vectra-api-client/README.rst

 Credits
 -------

-Thanks to Moosh for his early contributions.
+Thanks to @leroux for his early contributions.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.